Quantum Nanophotonic Interface for Tin-Vacancy Centers in Thin-Film Diamond: Thin Film and Device Fabrication

 \subsection{Photonic Crystal Fabrication Procedures}

 Photonic crystal fabrication begins with the prepared 180 nm thin film membranes bonded to Si.
-A thin $\sim25$ nm $\textrm{Al}_2\textrm{O}_3$ hard mask is deposited via thermal ALD.
-The sample is spun with ZEP and then the pattern exposed via e-beam lithography.
-The resist pattern is transferred into the hardmask with a $\textrm{BCl}_3$ chemistry ICP etch, and subsequently transferred into the diamond via a $\textrm{Cl}_2\textrm{O}_2 / \textrm{O}_2$ 2-step, cyclical ICP etch.
+A thin $\sim25$ nm $\textrm{Al}_2\textrm{O}_3$ hard mask is deposited via thermal atomic layer deposition (ALD).
+The sample is spun with a positive e-beam resist (ZEP 520A) and then the pattern exposed via e-beam lithography.
+The resist pattern is transferred into the hardmask with a $\textrm{BCl}_3$ chemistry inductively coupled plasma (ICP) etch, and subsequently transferred into the diamond via a $\textrm{Cl}_2\textrm{O}_2 / \textrm{O}_2$ 2-step, cyclical ICP etch.
 The final devices are then released via HF and $\textrm{XeF}_2$ vapor dry etches.
 We show this process schematically in Fig.~\ref{sfig:cavity_fab}.